tm-a-t/figma-boy/README.md

     - TODO

 ## How to run
-- Idea Plugin (Figma boy plugin)
+- Idea Plugin

     From root:
     ```bash
     ./gradlew :idea-plugin:runIde
     ```
     or alternatively by alias:
     ```bash
     ./gradlew runIde
     ```